KIT Career ServiceStudentsScholarshipsDeutschlandstipendium

 What is the Deutschlandstipendium?

 The Deutschlandstipendium is a great opportunity for you if you are committed and perform well.
-Firstly, it supports you financially, regardless of your income or that of your parents: you receive 300 euros per month - half from the state and half from private sponsors.
+Firstly, it supports you financially, regardless of your income or that of your parents: you receive 300 euros per month for a whole year- half from the state and half from private sponsors.
 Secondly, you benefit from a strong network of sponsors and other scholarship holders.
 Your application for a Deutschlandstipendium is not just about grades: Your social commitment or special personal circumstances also count.
+All students of all disciplines can apply.
 You can apply for the coming scholarship year every April.

 Target group